-While there is no single therapeutic intervention which doesn’t come without risk, when practised by a qualified, registered and experienced acupuncturist like Peter Kington in his Brisbane acupuncture clinic, pregnancy acupuncture is a relatively safe therapy for mother and baby.
+While there is no single therapeutic intervention which doesn’t come without risk, when practised by a qualified, registered and experienced acupuncturist like Peter Kington in his Brisbane acupuncture clinic, pregnancy acupuncture is a fantastic supportive therapy for mother and baby.

 As part of your initial consultation, risks and risk prevention strategies will be covered through the usual consent process.